jeaw2k/plooto-test/README.md

 ## Author:

-- Task completed by Yura Spizhoviy, according to the information provided by Plooto
+- Task completed by Yuriy Spizhovyi, according to the information provided by Plooto

 ## Main goal